dylanribb/Unity2DNetSample/README.md

 This projected was created as a basic example that isn't dependent upon and could potentially be used outside of Unity's new Entity Component System (ECS).

+Some of the pieces (such as the basic state machine implementation and string extension methods) were taken directly from the Unity FPS Sample: https://github.com/Unity-Technologies/FPSSample

 ## Status and prerequisites

 Current status at a glance: